cpalau/arch-linux-dotfiles/README.md

 ├── dotfiles/
-│   ├── .bashrc                    # My bash configuration (to be created) │   ├── .vimrc                     # My vim configuration (to be created) │   ├── .gitconfig                 # My git configuration (to be created) │   └── .config/                   # My application configurations (to be created) ├── packages/
+│   ├── .bashrc                    # My bash configuration (to be created) │   ├── .vimrc                     # My vim configuration (to be created) │   ├── .gitconfig                 # My git configuration ✅
+│   └── .config/                   # My application configurations (to be created) ├── packages/
 │   ├── pacman/